 How to Run a Faster 3200m

-I run a 13:44 3200m and a 6:18 1600m and I want to run a 11 minute mile what workouts should I do so?
+I run a 13:44 3200m and a 6:18 1600m and I want to run an 11 minute 2 mile.
+What workouts should I do so?
 I would really like to know how I can run a faster 3200m.

 Answer by Dominique: